 - Cantharis 5 CH, take 3 granules every 30 minutes

-Can a urinary tract infection lead to complications?
+Can a urinary infection lead to complications?

-If left untreated, a urinary tract infection can travel up the ureter to the kidneys, which is called pyelonephritis.
-In this case, you must be treated urgently.
-Indeed, a urinary infection can, in very rare cases, lead to septicemia or kidney failure.
-So if, in addition to the classic symptoms of a urinary tract infection, you have a fever, we advise you to consult your doctor quickly.
+If left untreated, the urinary tract infection can travel up through the ureter to the kidneys - this is known as pyelonephritis.
+In this case, you need emergency treatment.
+In very rare cases, a urinary tract infection can lead to septicemia or kidney failure.
+So if, in addition to the classic symptoms of a urinary tract infection, you also experience a fever, we recommend that you consult your doctor as soon as possible.

-Can men get a urinary tract infection?
+Can men get urinary tract infections?

-What causes a urinary tract infection in men?
+What causes urinary tract infections in men?

-As with women, UTIs are most often caused by bacteria in the urinary tract, including E. coli bacteria.
-Men can get a UTI after unprotected anal sex or if they have an uncircumcised penis.
-This allows germs to pass into the urinary tract.
+As with women, UTIs are most often caused by bacteria in the urinary tract, including E.Coli.
+Men can contract a UTI after unprotected anal intercourse or if they have an uncircumcised penis.
+This encourages the passage of germs into the urinary meatus.